Alexey-Danilchenko/Spectron/firmware/README.md

 The C12880MA does not support gain but is a lot more sensitive than C12666MA.
 Using selectable reference voltages will allow better use of ADC range.

-The firmware is implemented substantially outside of Particle Photon HAL - using direct hardware and ports access for performance critical parts (timer, pin interrupts, ADC readouts).
-The readouts are triggered by C12880MA hardware TRG pin which provide more reliable read timings.
+The firmware is implemented substantially outside of Particle Photon HAL - using direct hardware and ports access for performance critical parts (GPIO pin access, timer, pin interrupts, ADC readouts).
+The readouts are triggered by C12880MA hardware TRG pin which allows more reliable read timings.

 ## Spectron 2 - LCD demo firmware